nats-io/nats.rs/Readme.md

 ## Motivation

 Rust may be one the most interesting new languages the NATS ecosystem has seen.
-We believe this client will have a large impact n NATS, distributed systems, and embedded and IoT environments.
+We believe this client will have a large impact on NATS, distributed systems, and embedded and IoT environments.
 With Rust we wanted to be as idiomatic as we could be and lean into the strengths of the language.
 We moved many things that would have been runtime checks and errors to the compiler, most notably options